-Following widespread coverage of these cases in particular, creditors have sought to negotiate "blocker" provisions into loan and bond documentation to restrict: (i) transfers of key assets to unrestricted subsidiaries (J.Crew); (ii) dividends and distributions of non-cash assets (Neiman Marcus) and (iii) release of guarantees if equity is transferred to an affiliate (PetSmart/Chewy).
+Following widespread coverage of these cases in particular, creditors have sought to negotiate 'blocker' provisions into loan and bond documentation to restrict: (i) transfers of key assets to unrestricted subsidiaries (J.Crew); (ii) dividends and distributions of non-cash assets (Neiman Marcus) and (iii) release of guarantees if equity is transferred to an affiliate (PetSmart/Chewy).
 There are a variety of versions of J.Crew blockers, most of which have included provisions that restrict the designation of a restricted subsidiary into an unrestricted subsidiary where it owns a core asset and restrict the transfer (whether by investment, asset sale or otherwise) of core assets to unrestricted subsidiaries.

 None of these blockers has yet gained widespread traction in the European leveraged finance and high-yield market, although this may change as issuers seek to implement more creative liability management strategies and additional examples of collateral leakage occur in Europe.
-However, whilst blockers can be helpful in seeking to minimize the risk of wellknown liability management techniques, blockers do not (and likely cannot) cover all possible ways that assets/value can be transferred out of the restricted group, nor do they prevent similar transactions being implemented without the use of unrestricted subsidiaries.
-In addition, given the nature of the these kinds of covenants, the market and what is often at stake in these transactions for companies and their creditors, one might expect that there will likely be an increase in controversy regarding these types of transactions.
+However, whilst blockers can be helpful in seeking to minimize the risk of well-known liability management techniques, blockers do not (and likely cannot) cover all possible ways that assets/value can be transferred out of the restricted group, nor do they prevent similar transactions being implemented without the use of unrestricted subsidiaries.
+In addition, given the nature of the these kinds of covenants. the market and what is often at stake in these transactions for companies and their creditors, one might expect that there will likely be an increase in controversy regarding these types of transactions.
 This is regardless of the seeming flexibility that covenant exceptions offer companies based on a cold reading of the document.
 If there is material value leakage, one might expect that the legal framework may be challenged.

-Given developments in the U.S. market, the nature of covenants in bank loans and bonds and the ongoing economic and financial market impact of the COVID-19 pandemic, one may expect additional controversy about transactions related to those contemplated by this White Paper, including the following:
+Given developments in the US market, the nature of covenants in bank loans and bonds and the ongoing economic and financial market impact of the COVID-19 pandemic, one may expect additional controversy about transactions related to those contemplated by this article, including the following:

-The meaning and scope of covenants that limit the transfer of "all or substantially all" assets, which may vary depending on which jurisdiction's law governs the documents;
+- The meaning and scope of covenants that limit the transfer of 'all or substantially all' assets, which may vary depending on which jurisdiction's law governs the documents. - The degree to which creditors can assert claims for fraudulent transfer, or claims for breach of fiduciary duty against the company's directors.